About K'gari (Fraser Island) dingoes

 Watch out—dingoes can bite.
 A dingo is a wild animal and can be unpredictable and dangerous.

-- Read more and be dingo-safe on Fraser Island.
+- Read more and be dingo-safe on K'gari (Fraser Island).

 - Beware crocodiles